NoahMLoomis/personal-website/README.md

 ## TODO

 - Add About me section
-- Improve style and design
-- Get a better profile image
+- Get a better profile image - From github
 - Connect to github to get repos

-- Convert to Nextjs (maybe redwood?)
-- Convert CSS to tailwind
+- Convert CSS to tailwind - Use a different UI library